-The ED is silent about how to consider the use concepts of other market participants if these market participants differ from each other.
-The ED might be understood in a way that a consistent application of the concept would be to assume an average market participant who, therefore, does not necessarily exist in reality.
+Even if the entity does not need to perform an exhaustive search for other potential uses, the ED is silent about how to consider the use concepts of other market participants if these market participants differ from each other.
+The ED might be understood that a consistent application of the concept would be to assume an average market participant, who, therefore, not necessarily exists in reality.
 If that is the case, the measurement would be based on too many hypothetical elements, which we cannot agree with.